skip to content

 How to know if you’re suited to this sector

 You may find it helpful to refer to the UN’s ‘17 sustainable development goals’ to reflect on how you define sustainability and where your career thinking fits into the sustainability landscape.
 Think about what issues you want to work on and what role you want to play in these.
-The Guardian and the Cambridge Institute for Sustainable Leadership can help you develop your sector knowledge.
+The Cambridge Institute for Sustainable Leadership can help you develop your sector knowledge.
 You may also find it useful to read about the role of a Sustainability Consultant.
 Visit our Self-reflection toolkits to audit your current skill set and identify how these suit specific roles.

 How to get the experience to be credible